CosmicElemental/ShadowNodeHugo/content/wiki/restarts.md

 # Restarts

 ##### All restarts are in the Eastern Standard Time Zone (EST).
 If you need to figure out what the restarts are in your time zone click on the times to get a time zone conversion.
-If it says AM/PM, the time you get from the conversion will also be AM/PM.

 ## All the Mods 3 Expert